ReadabilityLOL/blog/content/obsidian-notes/_index.md

 series = []
 +++

-These are all the notes I've taken so far:
+## This is the collection of all the notes I've published so far:

 - [[Science]]
 - [[Math]]